-For more information on configuring audit logging properties, see "Audit Logging" in the Reference.
+For information on configuring audit logging properties, refer to Audit logging.

-3. On the Secondary Configurations tab, you can edit the configuration of the Global JSON Handler, or you can create new audit event handlers.
-For more information, see "Configuring Audit Event Handlers".
+3. On the Secondary Configurations tab, you can edit the configuration of the Global JSON Handler and create new audit event handlers.

+For more information, refer to Configure audit event handlers.